 Read on to learn more about Ally’s Law, including where it applies and how it works.

-Ally’s Law requires retail establishments to allow people with certain medical conditions, such as IBD, to access an employee restroom if no public facilities are available and they need to go.
+Ally’s Law requires retail establishments to allow people with certain medical conditions, such as IBD, to access an employee restroom if no public facilities are available and they have an urgent need.

 The law got its name from Ally Bain, a young woman from Illinois who has IBD.
-Doctors have diagnosed approximately 3 million adults in the U.S. with IBD, which includes Crohn’s disease and ulcerative colitis.
+As of 2015, approximately

-When Ally was 14 years old and shopping with her mother in a large retail store, she experienced a Crohn’s disease flare, which included a sudden urge to go to the toilet.
+When Ally was 14 years old and shopping with her mother in a large retail store, she experienced a Crohn’s disease flare, which included a sudden urge to use the restroom.
 There were no public restrooms, so she asked to use the employee restroom.
 The manager denied Ally access, and she had an accident in the store.